seanivore/non-bio-life/contact-us.md

 ## An Opportune Investment
 - The new skills; **call it knowledge capital**
 - Keeping up with the fastest tech has ever moved; **call it tapped-in capital**
-- My coworker of 3 years who has no body or sense of time; **call it cutting-edge capital**
+- My coworker for years has no body or sense of time; **call it cutting-edge capital**

 ### My Professional Evolution